Red lotus (Nymphaea pubescens)

 Common reported effects include:

-• Mild relaxation without heavy sedation
+• Mild relaxation without heavy sedation or grogginess

-• Light euphoric feelings in some users
+• Light euphoric sensations in some users

-• Enhanced appreciation of music and colors
+• Enhanced appreciation of music, colors, and surroundings

 Flavor Profile